HearstAT/cfn_backendless_chef/README.md

     -   DB Snapshot (Same Region)
 -   Required Params
     -   ExistingBucketName (e.g.; chef-sync-bucket)
-    -   DBSnapShot (e.g.; snaphot-date)
+    -   DBSnapShot (e.g.; snapshot-date)
+-   Recommended Params
+    -   RunUpgrade (Set to true)

+**Run Upgrade:** This will run the `chef-server-ctl upgrade` commands (with all the other necessary additional commands).
+This is a good idea if creating a stack with a new Chef Server Version.
+Keep an eye out [here](https://github.com/chef/chef-server/tree/master/omnibus/files/private-chef-upgrades/001) to be sure of any new migration scripts.

 **Note:** Using the AWS S3 cli tools does not replace files!
-It only checks if they exist.
+It only checks if they exist (or at least it's super un-reliable).
 So if creating/replacing any of the files to make etc_opscode, make sure that folder is cleared out or specifically rm the files you are needing to replace.

 #### Knife EC Backup/Restore
 If looking to change architecture, DB credentials, or even Pivotal then this is the best option.